-- Jeceluloer 2028 a) the rich mixture of residential architectural styles and forms, including dwelling houses and residential flat buildings; - b) the relationship of development along New South Head Road to the promenade and the harbour; - c) buildings set within highly visible gardens; - d) the tree canopy formed by both street and private yard plantings; - e) mature street trees, grassed verges and sandstone walls; - f) harbour views available from the streets within the precinct; and - g) the heritage significance of the adjoining Aston Gardens, Beresford Estate and Balfour Road Heritage Conservation Areas.
+- a) the rich mixture of residential architectural styles and forms, including dwelling houses and residential flat buildings; - b) the relationship of development along New South Head Road to the promenade and the harbour; - c) buildings set within highly visible gardens; - d) the tree canopy formed by both street and private yard plantings; - e) mature street trees, grassed verges and sandstone walls; - f) harbour views available from the streets within the precinct; - g) the heritage significance of the adjoining Aston Gardens, Beresford Estate and Balfour Road Heritage Conservation Areas; and - h) Inter-War flat buildings.

-- 01 To respect and enhance the streetscape character and key elements of the precinct. - To maintain the evolution of residential buildingstyles through the introduction of 02 well designed contemporary buildings incornerating modulation and a varied palette of materials. - 03 To maintain a transition of development scale from the residential flat buildings that address New South Head Road, to the dwelling houses that dominate the majority of the precinct. - To reinforce a consistent building scale with streets.
-04 - 05 To ensure that development responds in form and siting to the street and subdivision pattern. - To design and site buildings to respond to the topography and minimise cut and fill.
-06 - 07 To reverse the landscape setting and maintain the existing tree canopy which forms a green backdrop when viewed from the harbour and the surrounding districts. - To retain and reinforce the green setting of mature street trees, private trees and garden plantings and minimise hard stand areas. - To protect important views from the public spaces of the precinct to the harbour and city skyline, including view corridors between buildings. - To ensure that development facilitates view sharing to adjoining and adjacent private properties. - 011 To ensure on-site parking does not dominate the streetscape.
+- O1 To respect and enhance the streetscape character and key elements of the precinct. - O2 To maintain the evolution of residential building styles through the introduction of well designed contemporary buildings incorporating modulation and a varied palette of materials. - O3 To maintain a transition of development scale from the residential flat buildings that address New South Head Road, to the dwelling houses that dominate the majority of the precinct. - O4 To reinforce a consistent building scale with streets. - O5 To ensure that development responds in form and siting to the street and subdivision pattern. - O6 To design and site buildings to respond to the topography and minimise cut and fill. - O7 To reinforce the landscape setting and maintain the existing tree canopy which forms a green backdrop when viewed from the harbour and the surrounding districts. - O8 To retain and reinforce the green setting of mature street trees, private trees and garden plantings and minimise hard stand areas.

+- O9 To protect important views from the public spaces of the precinct to the harbour and city skyline, including view corridors between buildings. - O10 To ensure that development facilitates view sharing to adjoining and adjacent private properties. - O11 To ensure on-site parking does not dominate the streetscape. - O12 To retain Inter-War flat buildings, particularly significant and traditional building elements visible from the street.